Don’t let a job break your heart

 If you notice yourself falling into obsession and compulsion ask yourself: what am I trying to control here?
 And why?

 Sometimes what I’m trying to control is the thought of a job being too good for me and how awful it’s making me feel.
 That’s why I no longer apply for positions that make me feel insecure about myself.
 I don’t see it as lack of ambition.
-What I’m preventing is ending up at a job where I’m constantly trying to prove my worth.
+What I’m trying to prevent is ending up at a job where I’m constantly trying to prove my worth.
+Been there, done with that.

 Red flag 3: You’re always putting yourself second